 4 sem. hrs.
-Prereq.: Consent of the program leader.
+Prereq.: Consent of the Associate Dean for the SOM UG Program.

 Offers individual field experience similar to an internship.
-Requires a minimum of eight to 10 hours of work per week in a for-profit or not-for-profit organization.
-Requires completion of significant written work, which may include research, analysis, or portfolio development.
-Arranged with a supervising faculty member from the School of Management.
+Requires a minimum of eight to 10 hours of work per week in a for-profit or not-for profit organization.
+Requires completion of significant written work, which may include research, analysis or portfolio development.
+Arranged with a supervising faculty member from the SOM.
 Staff.

-MGMT 391 Cross-Cultural Management (S-1,2)
+MGMT 391 Cross-Cultural Management (S-2)

 4 sem. hrs.
-Prereq.: Senior standing, MGMT 325, and MGMT 340.
+Prereq.: Senior standing, MGMT 221, MGMT 325, MGMT 340 and MGMT 370.
 Capstone course for majors in business and management.
 Others by consent of instructor.
-The ability to interact effectively across cultures is a fundamental job requirement and critical leadership competence.
-Explores the implications of culture on managerial and leadership approaches, business practices, communication and interpersonal relations, organizational and individual performances, as well as on human resource management dimensions, in both international and domestic settings.
+The ability to interact effectively across cultures is a fundamental job requirement and critical leadership competency.
+Explores the implications of culture on managerial and leadership approaches, business practices, communication and interpersonal relations, organizational and individual performances as well as on human resource management dimensions, in both international and domestic settings.
 Requires group project and presentation.
-Moore, Staff.
+Deyton, Staff.